a-maffei/space-memory-game/README.md

 **Deployed with:** Netlify (client)

-## Preview
+## Overview

-Insert gif or link to demo

 **The user can:**
 - Select the type of space images they want to play with
 - Select the amount of cards they want to play with
 - Select the pace they want to play with (where "pace" is how fast an uncovered card gets hidden again)
-- Play memory until all matching images are found
+- Play memory until all matching cards are found
 - Start again

 ## Acknowledgements